Linen History

 Linen Associations

-The conclusion of the war marked the completion of the movement to organize the Irish Linen Industry which had been initiated some years earlier.
+The conclusion of the war marked in linen history as the completion of the movement to organize the Irish Linen Industry which had been initiated some years earlier.

 Each section had its Association. all these individual Associations co-operating on matters of common importance.
 The underlying idea was an orderly, self-governing industry promoting fair trading. constructive development and legislating within itself against the abuses which are inevitable under conditions of destructive as opposed to constructive competition.